-The most prominent example of this is the Los Angeles floral designer Yasmine Mei, who describes her work as “playfully combining the classical and the unusual.”
+A prominent example of this style is the work of the Los Angeles floral designer Yasmine Mei, who describes her approach as “playfully combining the classical and the unusual.”
 Her arrangements include pomegranates surrounding pink oysters and pom poms of lion’s mane, fluffy tufts of flowers interspersed with enokis, and thick trumpets nestled into a bouquet with herbs.
 A design featuring mushrooms along with underripe tangerines and stalks of yellow grevillea, also known as spider flowers, offers an otherworldly appearance.
-Her arrangements are having a moment, appearing at a recent event by Salad Freak author Jess Damuck and at another with designer Stella McCartney.
-“You, too, can fungify your centerpiece,” Smallhold, the rapidly growing supplier whose mushrooms are often used artistically, wrote in an Instagram post sharing Mei’s arrangement.
+She’s used mushrooms at events for Salad Freak author Jess Damuck and fashion designer Stella McCartney.

 Natoora, the purveyor of specialty produce, makes a compelling case for the vegetable bouquet each Valentine’s Day.
 With its “Radicchio, Not Roses” campaign, Natoora argues that not only are roses wasted at the end of their lives, but the process of producing them is often exploitative and environmentally unsustainable, requiring shipping over large distances and transportation on more resource-intensive refrigerated trucks.
 Radicchio, by comparison, can be eaten after being enjoyed visually.

-What I like about the produce-centric bouquet is the break from expectation.
-There is still a place for flowers, of course, but it’s a way of looking past the obvious (flowers alone) and to the more interesting (weird vegetables, fun fruit) and what it can add.
-Another benefit, at least for a small arrangement: Through Natoora, a bunch of Rosa Del Veneto — that hyper-trendy radicchio whose lush pink leaves resemble a peony — would currently run me just under $10 each; a dozen roses from 1-800-Flowers is $50.
-This Valentine’s Day, perhaps it’s time to skip the busy flower shop and do the bulk of your bouquet gathering at the farmers market.
+What I like about produce-centric bouquets is the break from expectation.
+There is still a place for flowers, of course, but these bouquets offer a way of looking past the obvious (flowers alone) and to more unexpected elements (weird vegetables, fun fruit) and what they can add in terms of shape, texture, and color.
+This Valentine’s Day, add some variety to your usual flowers by bulking up your bouquet at the farmers market.